OhMyGuus/BetterCrewLink/README.md

 [![Play Store Latest Version][playstore_latest_version-shield]][playstore_latest_version-url]

 ### iOS & MacOS [![iOS & MacOS](https://i.imgur.com/d4X3mKz.png)](https://youtu.be/qYvDg4dktI4 "Do not click here")

-Go to category [Installation](https://github.com/OhMyGuus/BetterCrewlink-mobile#ios--macos) In BetterCrewlink-mobile to see how to install the iOS/MacOS Version.
+Go to category [Installation](https://github.com/OhMyGuus/BetterCrewlink-mobile#ios--macos) in BetterCrewlink-mobile to see how to install the iOS/MacOS Version.
 (Requires a PC Player)

 ### Console

-Go to [Web](https://web.bettercrewl.ink/game) to play Among Us with BetterCrewLink on Console.
+Go to category [Web](https://web.bettercrewl.ink/) to play Among Us with BetterCrewLink on Console.
 (Requires a PC Player)

 ###### Note: XBOX and PlayStation ports for Among Us is still coming soon